cncf/tag-security/assessments/projects/custodian/joint-review.md

   credentials in scripts or repos, exposing potentially expansive permissions.
 * [Discovery](https://attack.mitre.org/tactics/TA0007/) - broadly speaking, all
-  of the techniques enumerated under the Discovery tactic are exposed by a malicious c7n user, or by use of tampered c7n code or yaml.
+  of the techniques enumerated under the Discovery tactic are exposed by a malicious c7n user, or by use of tampered c7n code or YAML.
 This is c7n's intended purpose so in the hands of a sloppy operator or successful threat actor, c7n itself becomes a potent discovery and monitoring tool.
 Simply intercepting or cc:ing oneself to the alerts or logs could allow for effective